 Create Your Own Cover Letter

 It’s better if you address your nursing cover letter to the right individual or department for better job search results.
-This is the common mistake for nursing cover letter new graduate make as it may not appear in the hands of the right person, and your whole application can fail.
+This is the common mistake for a nursing cover letter a new graduate makes as it may not appear in the hands of the right person, and your whole application can fail.